yurimonti/typeDB-digital-twin/README.md

 | :-------- | :------- | :-------------------------------- |
 | `thingId`      | `string` | **Required**.
 Id of thing to create |

-return `200` code if paramters corrispond to real parameters that are valids according to the schema, and create correlated Thing. return `400` code if parameters are not conformed to the schema.
+return `200` code if parameters correspond to real parameters that are valid according to the schema, and create correlated Thing. return `400` code if parameters are not compliant to the schema.

 ## License